-The Procurement Card Program is currently utilized by the following twenty-eight (28) departments/agencies:
+The Procurement Card Program is currently utilized by the following thirty-three (33) departments/agencies:

 - Prosecutor's Office

 - Building Standards

 - Health District

 - Fiscal Office

 - County Council

 - Engineer's Office

 - Clerk of Courts

 - Common Pleas Court

 - Domestic Relations Court

 - Juvenile Court

 - Probate Court

 - Developmental Disabilities (DD) Board

 - Human Resource Commission

 - Summit County Law Library

 - Veterans Service Commission

+- Sheriff's Office

 - Internal Audit Department

+- The Alcohol, Drug Addition, and Mental Health Board

+- Office of Information Technology

+- Children Services Board

 - Executive's Office

 - Purchasing

-- Public Safety
+- o Public Safety

-- o Communications
+- Communications

-- Community and Economic Development
+- o Community and Economic Development

 - Job and Family Services

 - Physical Plants

-- Telecommunications
+- o Telecommunications

 - o Human Resource

 - Environmental Services

-- o Animal Control
+- Animal Control

-- o Law, Insurance and Risk Management
+- Law, Insurance and Risk Management

+- Consumer Affairs

 - Medical Examiner

-AUDIT OBJECTIVES, METHODOLOGY, AND SCOPE
+OBJECTIVES, METHODOLOGY, AND SCOPE

-The primary focus of this review was to provide the Summit County Executive's Office Department of Finance and Budget with reasonable assurance, based on the testing performed, on the adequacy of the system of management control currently in effect for the audit areas.
+The primary focus of this review was to provide the Summit County Executive's Office Department of Finance and Budget with reasonable assurance, based on the testing performed, on the adequacy of the system of management control currently in effect for the specific areas.
 Management controls include the processes for planning, organizing, directing, and controlling program operations, including systems for measuring, reporting, and monitoring performance.
 Management is responsible for establishing and maintaining effective controls that, in general, include the plan of organization, as well as methods, and procedures to ensure that goals are met.
-Specific audit objectives include evaluating the policies, procedures, and internal controls related to the Summit County Procurement Card Program.
+Specific objectives include evaluating the policies, procedures, and internal controls related to the Summit County Procurement Card Program.

-We conducted this performance audit in accordance with generally accepted government auditing standards.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
-We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
+We conducted this non-audit service in accordance with generally accepted government standards.
+Those standards require that we plan and perform the procedures to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our objectives.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our objectives.

-Based on the results of our review, we prepared specific issues and recommendations for improvement that were discussed with management.
+Based on the results of our engagement, we prepared specific issues and recommendations for improvement that were discussed with management.
 These recommendations, as well as management's unaltered written response, can be found in the following sections of this report.